Flank/flank-dashboard/metrics/readme.md

 ### Using Metrics CLI

-If you prefer to automatically deploy to Firebase for the Metrics app, install it using the `Metrics CLI`.
+If you prefer to automatically deploy to Firebase, install the `Metrics` using the `Metrics CLI`.
 See [Metrics CLI installation](https://github.com/platform-platform/monorepo/blob/update_metrics_cli_readme/metrics/cli#installation) for more information.

 ### Attractive